 “Do not quench the Spirit; do not despise prophetic utterances.
 But examine everything carefully; hold fast to that which is good; abstain from every form of evil.”
 (1 Thessalonians 5:19-22)

 A prophetic word delivered correctly can change your life, because prophecy should always edify, encourage and comfort.
-The role of a private revelation is not to complete Christ’s definitive Revelation, but to help live more fully by it in a certain period of history.
+The role of a private revelation is not to complete Christ’s Public Revelation, but to help live a certain period of history.
 Refer to the articles A Word of Prophecy and Public and Private Revelations.